Labelbox/labelbox-python/CONTRIB.md

 # Labelbox Python SDK Contribution Guide

+## Contribution Guidelines
+Thank you for expressing your interest in contributing to the Labelbox SDK.
+To ensure that your contribution aligns with our guidelines, please carefully review the following considerations before proceeding:

+* For feature requests, we recommend consulting with Labelbox support or creating a [Github Issue](https://github.com/Labelbox/labelbox-python/issues) on our repository.
+* We can only accept general solutions that address common issues rather than solutions designed for specific use cases.
+Acceptable contributions include simple bug fixes and improvements to functions within the schema/ package.
+* Please ensure that any new libraries are compliant with the Apache license that governs the Labelbox SDK.
+* Ensure that you update any relevant docstrings and comments within your code

 ## Repository Organization

 The SDK source (excluding tests and support tools) is organized into the following packages/modules:
+* `data/` package contains code that maps annotations (labels or pre-labels) to Python objects, as well as serialization and deserialization tools for converting between NDJson and Annotation Types.
 * `orm/` package contains code that supports the general mapping of Labelbox data to Python objects.
 This includes base classes, attribute (field and relationship) classes, generic GraphQL queries etc.